jeffreycwitt/pl399/docs/27-regulated-free-speech.md

 The more detailed you are, the more precise you can be as a policy maker in your proposed regulation and in your argument for why this regulation would be successful.

 For example if your interested in the topic of "amplification", don't talk about amplification generally identify a particular example of amplification to focus in on.
 Perhaps the "retweet" button.
 Even before the Internet and digital technology we have "re-shared" things.
-For example by making copies or re-sending things by mail.
+For example by making copies or re-sending things by mail?
 How does the "retweet" button continue that but in a new way.
-How have costs, speed, scale change in ways that threaten values that we're protected by the old code.
+How have costs, speed, scale change in ways that threaten values that we're protected by the old code?

-If you're interested in "information overload", don't talk about "information overload" generally, think of specific place where overload is encountered.
+If you're interested in "information overload", don't talk about "information overload" generally; think of a specific place where overload is encountered.
 (For example your email inbox or google search results).
 Then consider the effects that might result from this particular example.

 We've already discussed many emerging issues, concerns, or problems, and our reading today offers us some more examples.

 <div class="discussion" markdown="1">

-We'll spend some time brainstorming in class as well, but can asynchronously brainstorm here as well?
+We'll spend some time brainstorming in class as well, but we can asynchronously brainstorm here as well?

 <span class="respond"/> What concrete cases come to mind (from today's reading, previous readings, or your own experience) where changes in communications technology are posing specific problems to deliberative democracy that could potentially benefit from regulation?